tiborsulyan/autologout/README.md

 ### Usage

-Enable the extension and set the logout timeout in the settings.
+Enable the extension and set the timeouts in the settings
-Optionally, a warning timeout can also be set to warn the user before session expiration and allow extension of the session

 ### TODO

 - Handle timeout in the admin area
+- Better integration with logout
+- Test compatibility with beta 14
+- Fix validation of settings

 ### Links